 Below the keyboard you’ll find a responsive, good-sized trackpad, with surprisingly decent speakers either side.

-Performance and specs – Which Pixelbook Go model do you go for?
+Performance – Which Pixelbook Go model do you go for?

 The Pixelbook Go is available in a number of versions, that range drastically in price from £629/$649 to £1349/$1399. £629/$649 remains fairly pricey for a Chromebook, while the top option seems rather ridiculous when you’re essentially getting the same capabilities.